 Once you have a Flight drafted, click the Edit button from the Flight overview page.
 This will bring up a page that allows you to name your Flight, set a Goal and Goal value, and mark your Flight as a Flight Path, which saves it as a template for future use.

-Goals in Flights work the same as in any Feathr Campaign: by identifying an audience Segment that you wish to grow as a result of your Campaigns' influence on their audiences.
+Goals in Flights work the same as in any Feathr Campaign: by identifying an audience Group that you wish to grow as a result of your Campaigns' influence on their audiences.
 The only difference between a Campaign Goal and a Flight Goal is the Flight Goal tracks conversions across every Campaign within the Flight, offering you insight into the effectiveness of not only individual Campaigns, but your entire strategy.

 Generally speaking, the Goal value is multiplied by the number of conversions your Flight earns and reported to you as ROI in dollars.
 For example, if you enter a Goal value of $100 and your Flight earns 50 conversions, your Flight report will display a $5000 ROI.

 It's important to note that the Goal value does not touch any real money; it is only a convenient multiplier for reporting purposes.